kfgarrity/TightlyBound.jl/docs/src/ug_run.md

 ![AlP plot](alp.png)

 Use *do_display=true* to produce an interactive plot.
+Here is is `false` because we are saving a static figure with `savefig` for the docs.

-The default just picks some random kpoints, but you can add your own kpath.
+The default `plot_bandstr` just picks some random kpoints, but you can add your own kpath.
 We also project onto the *s* orbital of Al.

 ```@example 1
 kpath=[0.0 0.0 0.0; 0.5 0.5 0.5; 0.0 0.5 0.5];